I moved back to Manhattan in the mid 80's.

 As low as 8 or 9 dollars on Ebay.

 #3.
-A small palm size powerful flashlight is a MUST, preferably with a strobe mode to confuse an aggressor: Olight S15.
+A small palm size powerful flashlight is a MUST, preferably with a strobe mode: Olight S10R II (11% off with code: spookiness)

 Though I was nurtured creatively, no ones childhood is perfect.

 I relate best to a Woman who is independent, evolved, perhaps involved in some form of creativearts / design / food / photography / dance / health field / medicine / science / news reporter/journalist (Not Fox!).

 World traveled, perhaps lived in, or is from another country.